 The quality of Chinese smart cities software, by contrast, lags behind U.S. offerings in key capabilities such as security, customizability, and interoperability.
-One indication that China's leading companies may be comparatively weaker than their U.S. competitors in software development is the prime position foreign software developers hold within Chinese smart cities projects both in China and abroad.
-For example, Huawei lists a large number of foreign software vendors as partners in its smart city ecosystem.
-Similarly, Hikvision, a company specializing in surveillance technology that is a subsidiary of the state-owned defense electronics conglomerate China Electronics Technology Group Co., Ltd. (CETC), Sources software for its video management services from Milestone, a Danish company.
-Given the Chinese government's expressed preference for domestically-made software, Sources advantage in capabilities.
+One indication that China's leading companies may be comparatively weaker than their U.S. competitors in software development is the prime position foreign software developers hold within Chinese smart cities projects both in China and abroad.416 For example, Huawei lists a large number of foreign software vendors as partners in its smart city ecosystem.417 Similarly, Hikvision, a company specializing in surveillance technology that is a subsidiary of the state-owned defense electronics conglomerate China Electronics Technology Group Co., Ltd. (CETC), 418 sources software for its video management services from Milestone, a Danish company.419 Given the Chinese government's expressed preference for domestically-made software,420 it is unlikely that foreign firms would be competitive in the Chinese market if they did not have a substantive advantage in capabilities.